tobyjack19/common_robot_interface/README.md

 - Dobot Magician
 - Simulated robot arm - using the [Tactile Sim library](https://github.com/dexterousrobot/tactile_sim)

+And also integrates gripper class functionality (early development) with the inclusion of controllers for the following grippers:

+- CRAP-hand - Uses pyserial to communicate with an arduino nano ESP32 controlling a single stepper motor for gripper control

 A GUI-based robot jogger tool is also included with the library.
 This tool can be used to move the robot into different configurations.

 ## Installation